 Rule #3.
 No matter what, remember rule #1

-• Do you want to own your own home or car, how much will it cost you, bearing in mind that the bigger the car or home, the most expensive, remember needs vs wants.
+• Do you want to own your own home or car, How much will it cost you, Bearing in mind that the bigger the car or home, the more expensive it will be, remember needs vs wants.

 • What kind of financially secure lifestyle after retirement do you want, as I am certain that you would like it, to be, sustainable, and not rely on a paltry government pension or live off your family members and become a burden?

-• You cannot really know in advance when will you need that extra money, especially during unforeseen events (sudden retrenchment/lay-off, children getting sick, undergoing a major expensive medical surgery, natural disaster) and Life stages (ages and stages) that sometimes throw us off when we didn’t even see it coming, so by creating an extra cushion (emergency fund) to soften the impact that “seem” to happen spontaneously; so what would it cost you to survive the tough times, until you recover?
+• You cannot really know in advance when you will need that extra money, especially during unforeseen events (sudden retrenchment or layoff, children getting sick, undergoing a major expensive medical surgery, a natural disaster) and Life stages (ages and stages) that sometimes throw us off when we didn’t even see it coming, so by creating an extra cushion (emergency fund) to soften the impact that “seems” to happen spontaneously, what would it cost you to survive the tough times, until you recover?

 I trust that now you will realize that it is important to save for your future long-term plans for you and your family (loved ones), for the lifestyle you want for yourself (phasing into and after retirement), and for spontaneous unforeseen events.